Schossi/ActionAdventureWeb/index.md

 responsible for moving the character around the world
 - Persistence
 saves the state of characters, environment, save games, settings, ...
 - Damage (Physical, ...)
 damage events created from triggers or actions are passed from senders to receivers

 <p align="center">
   <img src="/assets/images/Title1080.png" />
 </p>

-AdventureSouls demonstrates the systems of AdventureCore in a simple souls-like ARPG.
-Some of its feature highlights are:
+AdventureSouls demonstrates the systems of AdventureCore in a simple souls-like.
+Some of the feature highlights are:

 - Player Character
   - weapons with unique actions per item and equipped slot(left, right)